ThePrimeagen/rust-for-typescript-devs/lessons/01-introduction/D-rust-basics.md

 ### unwrap, todo, and unreachables
 These are things that only exist within Rust and may be a bit confusing.

-Let me give you an example of each in rust.
+Let me give you an example of each in rust starting with TODO

 ### TODO:
 I particularly like this as it allows for me to do `// TODO:`